ankushgupta05/SISTEC-Kaizen-Skills-Answer/HR/Complete_HR_Question.md

 **“After completing my 12th in 2022, I worked on improving my English communication and computer skills.
 I also had some family responsibilities during that period.
 Now I’m fully prepared and looking for a stable job opportunity.”**

+### **✅ Your Answer (Retail Version):**

+**“After completing my 12th in 2022, I was working in the retail sector.
+My main role was helping customers, handling billing, and assisting with daily store operations.
+During this time I improved my communication and customer service skills.
+Now I want to grow in a better and more stable role, so I’m applying here.”**
 ---